hkc2023/hackathon-parity-eu/README.md

 With the assets registered you need to bump the default xcmp-queue pallet weight limits, specifically the weight decay parameter to `0` and the max individual weight limit to `125000000000`.
 This will allow for our heavier extrinsics to be executed over xcm.

 The final consideration of our design is how will transaction fees be paid for the transaction sent over via xcm.
 The way the XCM V2 works, this has to be an account on Manta and the fees will have to be native Manta token.
-In order to make this account unique for each sender on another chain, we simply hash it.
-You can see this [derivative address generator tool](https://github.com/PureStake/xcm-tools#derivated-address-calculator-script) on how to generate this account in TypeScript code.
+In order to make this account unique for each sender on another chain, we simply hash the multilocation of the sender.
+You can check this [derivative address generator tool](https://github.com/PureStake/xcm-tools#derivated-address-calculator-script) on how to generate this account in TypeScript code.
 Once you've generated it, it needs to be funded via a balances transfer with the native token on Manta.
-In future improvements of this project, the account can be funded automatically by the sender by batching a token transfer, and the sender can get the Manta token through a DEX or a Faucet.
+In future improvements of this project, the account can be funded automatically by the sender by batching a token transfer to the rest of the XCM message.
+The sender can get the Manta token through a DEX or a Faucet.

 ### Manta-Signer